tri2sing/AWSS3Play/README.md

 * Maven (this was developed with 3.3.9)

 ### Execute
-To execute this service you need
+To execute this service you need your spefic details for the following configuration files
 * AWS credentials stored in ~/.aws/credentials
 ```
 [default]